 Transitioning as effortlessly between seasons as it does from day to evening, the Evita Dress possesses an innate elegance.
 Vibrant lilies in yellow, green and blue boldly punctuate a light weight, textured black matelassé background; intensely gathered around the waist, neckline and down the sleeves, delicate sprigs fall freely on the skirt, adding free spirited appeal to the formality of the demure silhouette.

-Kate chose her Oscar de la Renta earrings for the occasion.
-The earrings feature a faux pearl that sits on a hammered gold-plated disk.
+Finally, Kate wore her Oscar de la Renta earrings to the briefing.
+The earrings are handmade in America and feature a faux pearl that sits on a hammered gold-plated disk.